omahs/imx-docs/docs/main/guides/fees/index.md

 ## Distributions

-Immutable X will pay out these fees immediately after each transaction is confirmed.
-Each party wanting to collect fees must have [registered an Immutable X account](../getting-started-guide.md#register-a-user-account) to allow the settlement of gas-less fees.
+ImmutableX will pay out these fees immediately after each transaction is confirmed.
+Each party wanting to collect fees must have [registered an ImmutableX account](../getting-started-guide.md#register-a-user-account) to allow the settlement of gas-less fees.

 ## Royalties

 Royalty percentages for one or more recipients can be set at the time an asset is minted.
-Royalties will be distributed to [the recipients' Immutable X wallet](../getting-started-guide.md#wallet).
+Royalties will be distributed to [the recipients' ImmutableX wallet](../getting-started-guide.md#wallet).

-At this stage, royalties for assets minted on Immutable X are only enforced on layer 2.
-If withdrawn assets are re-deposited onto Immutable X at a later date, royalties will continue to work alongside gas-free trading.
+At this stage, royalties for assets minted on ImmutableX are only enforced on layer 2.
+If withdrawn assets are re-deposited onto ImmutableX at a later date, royalties will continue to work alongside gas-free trading.
 Read more about [minting with royalties](./minting-with-royalties.md).

 ## Maker fees